bh107/bohrium/doc/source/installation/osx.rst

 It seems that from version 10.9.4 you get Python 2.7 and can install most of the Python packages through pip::

   sudo easy_install pip
-  sudo pip install cheetah cython
+  sudo pip install cheetah cython numpy

 You can do the above to avoid having multiple Python installations, if you are on 10.9.4 or newer you only need MacPorts/Homebrew/Fink for the non-Python packages: ``cmake, swig, and boost``.